samgmorrone/samgmorrone/README.md

 - 👋 Hi, I’m @samgmorrone
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working at IBM as a Hardware Test Technican
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me sam.g.morrone@gmail.com

 <!---
 samgmorrone/samgmorrone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.